Dollingstown: Dollingstown F.C.

-Assistant Manager: Peter Wright

 Sponsors

-Dollingstown F.C. has 54 team sponsors.
-Notable sponsors of the club include: Huhtamäki, Christians Against Poverty, Lurgan Credit Union Ltd, Trinity Park, Clubworld Travel, Seagoe Hotel, Haffey Sports Grounds, Decor8, Tughans, Next Level Sports, A&H Nicholson, Brian Uprichard Fuels and Linton Sports Ground Solutions.
+Notable sponsors of the club include Huhtamäki and Christians Against Poverty.

-2010-11 Season Incident
+2010–11 Season Incident

-In the 2010–11 season, Dollingstown F.C. was rejected a promotion to IFA Championship 2 for allowing an ineligible player to play in eight league matches.
-Consequently, they were withdrew of all the points they had obtained in the matches the player took part in, and finished in 4th place instead of 1st.
+In the 2010–11 season, Dollingstown were rejected a promotion to IFA Championship 2 for allowing an ineligible player to play in eight league matches.
+Consequently, all the points they had obtained in the matches that player took part in were withdrew, and finished 4th place instead of 1st.
 In response, the decision was appealed by the club.
 The club ended up taking their case all the way to the High Court.
 However, it was dismissed.
-If Dollingstown F.C. had won their case, they would have been promoted, which would lead to Chimney Corner being relegated.
-Tandragee Rovers ended up being declared champions of the division instead, but did not apply for their entry to the Championship.
+If Dollingstown had won their case, they would have been promoted, which would lead to Chimney Corner being relegated.
+Tandragee Rovers were thus declared champions of the division instead, but did not apply for their entry to the Championship.

-The Church

-Dollingstown's church is called Magheralin Parish.
-Magheralin Parish began in Magheralin, but later added a new Church building in Dollingstown.
-However, despite the two different locations, they are the same church.
-Sermons take place on a Sunday at 10am in Dollingstown, and 11:30am in Magheralin.
-Magheralin also has an evening service at 6:30pm.
-In addition to this, The Rector of Magheralin Parish is Simon Genoe, and the Youth Outreach Coordinator is Richard Lyttle.

-Demography

-Dollingstown is currently classified as a Village according to the NISRA (Northern Ireland Statistics and Research agency).
-The definition of a ‘village’ settlement is that it has a population of 1,000 people or more and is less than 2,250 people.
+Religion

+Protestantism is the dominant denomination of Christianity in Dollingstown.
+Dollingstown has a Protestant Anglican Church of Ireland church named Magheralin Parish.
+Magheralin Parish also has a church building in Magheralin.

-2011 Census
+2011 census

-The population of Dollingstown on Census day (27 March 2011) was 2,103 people.

-The demographic characteristics of the people living in Dollingstown was as follows:

-22.68% were aged under 16 years;

-12.89% were aged 65 and over;